Butterfly Center asks judge to stop Texas border wall

 By NOMAAN MERCHANT

 In a motion filed late Monday, center director Marianna Trevino Wright says heavy machinery has been driving through their property for a week, including a road grader accompanied by a U.S. Customs and Border Protection vehicle.
+Wright alleged that someone had cut the lock on a center fence and replaced it with a lock belonging to CBP.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.